• Home

 • Broccoli florets – There is a lot of gorgeous broccoli at the Farmer’s market right now which inspired me to make this stir fry.

 • Cashews – The star ingredient of this stir fry.
-I like to buy raw cashews and toast them myself with a little coconut oil and a tiny sprinkle of cayenne.
+I like to buy raw cashew nuts and toast them myself with a little coconut oil and a tiny sprinkle of cayenne.
 I love this so much it’s a miracle any of them make it into the stir fry.
 If you buy roasted cashews, make sure they are unsalted or the stir fry will too salty.

-• Shallot, garlic, and ginger – I’m not sure I’ve ever made a stir fry without garlic and ginger.
+• Shallot, garlic, and ginger – I’m not sure I’ve ever made a stir fry without garlic and fresh ginger.
 I love the flavour of shallots here but regular onion also works just fine.

 • Green onion – This is optional.
 I use it to garnish the dish and add a little more fresh flavour.
 (When photographing this recipe, I forgot to add them in).